wrey75/slithyweb/readme.txt

 == Description ==

-This plugin has been mainly developed for the clients of the MaisonWP hosting solution but also provides some features for all WordPress users.
+This plugin has been mainly developed for the clients of the SlithyWeb (slithyweb.com) hosting solution but also provides some features for all WordPress users.

 **Features**

 * Connects Google Analytics to WordPress
+* Automatic import of any site to the SlithyWeb hosting solution (for those interested).

 **Privacy**